utmstack/UTMStack/README.md

 Resources needed for one month of hot log storage.
 - For 50 data sources (120 GB) of hot log storage you will need 4 Cores, 12 GB RAM, 150 GB Disk Space
 - For 120 data sources (250 GB) of hot log storage you will need 8 Cores, 16 GB RAM, 250 GB Disk Space
-- For 240 data sources (500 GB) of hot log storage you will need 16 Cores, 32 GB RAM, 450 GB Disk Space
+- For 240 data sources (500 GB) of hot log storage you will need 16 Cores, 32 GB RAM, 500 GB Disk Space
+- For 500 data sources (1000 GB) of hot log storage you will need 32 Cores, 64 GB RAM, 1000 GB Disk Space
 - You may combine these tiers to allocate resources based on the number of devices and desired hot log storage retention

 ## Installation steps